Annual Event Celebrated 2017-18 Women’s Basketball Season

 Jaques has also served as an assistant coach at Dayton (2005-06), Furman (2002-05), Sacred Heart (1999-02) and Rider (1998-99).
 While at Dayton, Jaques coached under Jim Jabir who previously served as the head coach at Siena from 1987-90.

 Jaques is a 1998 graduate of New York University where she played both basketball and soccer and made the Dean's List all four years.
 Jaques led the Violets to the 1997 Division III National Championship, a 1996 Final Four appearance and two Sweet 16's.
 In her four years NYU posted a 101-15 (.871) record.
 A two-time Coach's Award recipient, she was named a UAA Honorable Mention All-Association selection during her senior season.

 A native of Rosemont, N.J., Jaques comes from a very athletic family.
-Her younger brother, Curtis, was a defenseman on the men's lacrosse team at VMI and currently serves an assistant coach for the Keydets.
-Her other brother, Parker, played football at the University of Rochester.
-Her sister, Sidney, played collegiatelly on the University of Scranton women's basketball team.
+Her brother, Curtis, is the head men's lacrosse coach at Division III Wilkes University (Pa.) and played collegiately at Virginia Military Institute.
+Her brother, Parker, played football at the University of Rochester.
+Her sister, Sidney, played collegiately on the University of Scranton women's basketball team.

 Year-by-Year With Coach Jaques